 The way baseballs are made has roughly been the same since the live-ball era in the 1930s.
-Although the exact makeup went through some alterations over time, the way they are made have stayed similar enough where the pre-world war II baseball weighed between five and one-eighth ounce, and modern-day baseball weighs up to five and a quarter ounce.
+Although the exact makeup went through some alterations over time, the way they are made has stayed similar enough where the pre-world war II baseball weighed between five and one-eighth ounces, and modern-day baseball weighs up to five and a quarter ounces.

 A baseball-making process starts with a rubber cork core surrounded by a black rubber and red rubber layer.
 Then, a revolving machine is used to make the yarn.

 All this is done in a temperature-controlled room to prevent the baseball from sweating or changing real baseball complexity.

 When the different versions of yarn are added to the baseball, it weighs around 4 ounces.
 The yard will need to be separated by length and color.
 You add 121byards of gray wool, add 5 yards of white wool, and 150 yards of fine white cotton.

 The next step is to add the horsehide, which comprises two pieces of materials, which is now rubber cemented to the ball’s yarn and rubber base.

 Lastly, bright red stitches, always double stitches that amount to exactly 108 stitches, are added to the ball, and the finished copy is always about five to five and a quarter ounces.